 - Marge Simpson has been known to do this to her kids and husband, like after time spent apart or when they've been safely delivered from harm (or more of it, as the case may be).

-Bart: Mooooom!
-Not in front of the Army guys!
+- Bart: Mooooom!
+You're embarrassing me front of the Army guys!

 - Willie gets kissed by the harem girls at the end of the Willie Whopper cartoon called "Insultin' the Sultan".

 - This artist, whose artworks are all composed of lipstick kisses.